 - In cooperation with Special Collections, the Education Committee increases the public’s knowledge of genealogy by presenting programs to individuals and groups in the local community.

 - GenMentors offer free genealogical consultations upon request.
-It's recommended that genealogists get the basics of genealogy by attending the free workshop offered several times per year.
+It's recommended that genealogists first get the basics of genealogy by attending a free Introduction to Genealogy class offered several times per year.